Indonesian Solidarity Party: Post-2024 elections

 On 19 July 2025, its congress announced that Kaesang Pangarep was reelected as the chairman of PSI after defeating two other competitors, Ronald Aristone Sinaga and Agus Mulyono Herlambang, by 65.28% of votes.
 The voting process was conducted online between 12 and 18 July.
 At the same time, PSI also rebranded into Partai Super Tbk ('Super Open Party') to reflect its cadres' common ownership, not by the elite or certain group.
 Its logo was also changed to feature an elephant, with its head facing to left and coloured red (contrasting with the PDI-P's bull logo).
 In turn, ditching the Fist and Rose logo.
 This event was also attended by 7th president of Indonesia, Joko Widodo, of which appreciated the party's idea of e-voting during his speech.

 Party policies and program

 Programs

 The party held National Coffee Break (KopDarNas) conventions in Jakarta, first started on 12 November 2015 as a way to entice young voters to party conventions with free coffee.
 President Joko Widodo visited the convention on 31st of January 2023.

-At the start of the pandemic, PSI administrators and legislators across Indonesia distributed personal protective equipment (PPE) and masks to health workers.
+At the start of the COVID-19 pandemic in Indonesia, PSI administrators and legislators across Indonesia distributed personal protective equipment (PPE) and masks to health workers.